Disneyland

 Ride out the post-lunch sleepies with a loop around the Disneyland Railroad, a tropical serenade inside the Enchanted Tiki Room or an American history refresher on Great Moments with Mr. Lincoln.
 In Disney California Adventure, the Animation Academy is a relaxing (and air conditioned) option.
 Consider a caffeine boost from the Starbucks located on Main Street, Buena Vista Street and in Downtown Disney.

-Pro tip: If you’re looking to soldier on with a bit of liquid courage, stake out a seat on the patio at Lamplight Lounge at Disney California Adventure or hole up in Trader Sam’s at the Disneyland Hotel (be warned, though, that both have become increasingly popular).
+Pro tip: If you’re looking to soldier on with a bit of liquid courage, stake out a seat on the patio at Lamplight Lounge at Disney California Adventure or hole up in Trader Sam’s at the Disneyland Hotel (be warned, though, that both have become increasingly popular over the years).

 6. Pack accordingly

 You’re planning for a day at Disneyland, not a week in the desert, so don’t bring more than you can comfortably sling over your shoulder or in a ride vehicle seat back pouch.
 Don’t forget sunscreen and make sure to bring a reusable water bottle.
 Unless you plan on sustaining yourself on corn dogs and churros—which sounds wonderful, honestly—consider stashing a few small snacks in your bag, too.
-And while Disney caters to many common food allergies, consider packing a few extra bites if you have any specific dietary restrictions.
-A backup phone battery or charger is a good idea, as well; you’ll also find chargers built into the Main Street lockers (currently down at the time of publication).
+And while Disney caters to many common food allergies, you might want to pack a few extra bites if you have any specific dietary restrictions.
+As mentioned earlier, a backup phone battery is a good idea (otherwise, places to plug in your phone are pretty much nonexistent).

 Pro tip: Consider turning off your data or going into airplane mode, especially on reception black holes like Indiana Jones and Soarin’, to keep your phone running all day.